vega/vega-lite/site/docs/encoding.md

 {:#ex-path}
 #### Example: Sorting Line Order

 By default, line marks order their points in their paths by the field of channel x or y.
-However, to show a pattern of data change over time between gasoline price and average miles driven per capita we use `path` channel to sort the points in the line by time field (`year`).
+However, to show a pattern of data change over time between gasoline price and average miles driven per capita we use `order` channel to sort the points in the line by time field (`year`).

 <div class="vl-example" data-name="scatter_connected"></div>